sgeos/sgeos.github.io/_drafts/ion-dtn-proxy.markdown

 Α ⇄ Β ⇄ Γ ⇄ Δ
 {% endhighlight %}

-For example, Α is my MacBook, α is Safari, Δ is a virtual machine running on Α and δ is a webserver.
+For example, Α is my MacBook, α is Safari, Δ is a virtual machine running on Α, and δ is a web server.
 ΑΒ<sub>1</sub> is my wireless router and ΑΒ is simply a WiFi connection.
 ΒΑ<sub>1</sub> and ΑΒ<sub>1</sub> happen to be the same device.
 If αβ<sub>1</sub> fails, my firewall is misconfigured.
 If ΑΒ<sub>1</sub> fails, one of my kids pulled the plug on the router.

 Where the OS and firmware fall is context specific.
-If you are building a router, a firmware bug would be an αβ<sub>1</sub> failure.
+If building a router, a firmware bug would be an αβ<sub>1</sub> failure.
-If you are simply using a router, a firmware bug is an ΑΒ<sub>1</sub> failure.
+If simply using a router, a firmware bug is an ΑΒ<sub>1</sub> failure.

 ## Software Versions
 {% highlight sh %}
 $ date
-February 10, 2016 at 09:33:35 PM JST
+February 12, 2016 at 09:41:21 AM JST
 $ uname -vm
 FreeBSD 11.0-CURRENT #0 r287598: Thu Sep 10 14:45:48 JST 2015     root@:/usr/obj/usr/src/sys/MIRAGE_KERNEL  amd64
 $ ionadmin